This article has been updated from a previous version.

 Drivers in their mid-to-late 20s to mid-50s enjoy some of the best rates when it comes to car insurance.
 This is likely because they have built up a good amount of driving and insurance history, which can help show insurance providers that they are not as risky to insure — provided they have a clean driving record and haven't made a lot of claims.
-Car insurance for those 25 years old and under is some of the most expensive, as new drivers are seen as more of a risk due to their lack of driving experience.
+Car insurance for those 25 years old and under is some of the most expensive, as new drivers and their limited (or lack of) driving experience is seen as more of a risk.

 Another reason why marital status can affect car insurance rates is that spouses living under the same roof may both drive the insured vehicle, even if only one spouse’s name is on the insurance policy.
 This changes the risk profile of insuring that vehicle.